QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 The ``reshape`` helps to rearrange it back to being two-dimensional.

 To find the stationary distribution, we calculate the eigenvalue and choose the eigenvector associated with :math:`\lambda=0` .
+In this case, we can verify it is the last one.

 .. code-block:: julia